skjerns/3dprintedbrain_docker/README.md

 [![IMAGE ALT TEXT HERE](./md_images/2024-02-10-23-19-40-image.png)](https://youtu.be/MwEE1EBLojE)

 ## 5\.
 Print the stand and brain

 So far I printed everything using http://treatstock.co.uk at 45% size, which is also the ratio the stand will fit nicely.
 Most brains will be around 7-8cm length when using 45% scaling.
 Cost for printing ranged from 10-30€, depending on the color and material (ie. wood is more expensive than PLA, so is translucent or glow-in-the-dark PLA.
 Cheapest is probably always gray or silver.)

 If you have further questions, feel free to open an issue.
 Connecting the stand to the brain is the most fidgety of all the steps in the guide and requires some trying out yourself.

 ## Q&A

 1) I'm getting the error `COPY failed: file not found in build context or excluded by .dockerignore: stat license.txt: file does not exist`?

    - get your personal Freesurfer license (for free) at https://surfer.nmr.mgh.harvard.edu/registration.html and put it into the repository

 2) My file is ending in .nii.gz , how do I get the .nii file?

    - you can simply use the .nii.gz file, no problem. it's just a zipped format of the .nii

 3) I don't want the mesh to be decimated that much / smoothed that much, I want the raw brain as it is reconstructed!
-   - you can edit the smoothing and decimating parameters in the `post_process_mesh.py`.
-Simply remove the filters that you don't want to use such as decimation and smoothing.

-4) Wasn't there a version using WSL2 for windfows?
-<<<<<<< HEAD
+   - you can use the parameters `--smooth X` and `--decimate X` to indicate the number of smoothing steps and the target number of vertices or the percentage of decimation when calling the run command

-   - The previous version of this README using WSL2 for Windows can be found [here](./README_wsl_version.md)
+4) Wasn't there a version using WSL2 for windfows?The previous version of this README using WSL2 for Windows can be found [here](./README_wsl_version.md)